dlaredo/ihvac_front/README.md

-# ihvac_front
+# intelligent_hvac_front
-Front end for the ihvac system
+Front end for the intelligent HVAC project